 It’s exciting to start working on a new project.
 Everyone on the team is tempted to just dive in and start coding, designing, and creating.
+But as a project manager, it’s your solemn duty to make a game plan first.

 Planning can be tedious and unglamorous - but if you skip it, you’ll end up wasting a lot of time on trial and error instead of devising a strategy and working smart.
 Even if a plan proves useless, the act of planning is indispensable because it clarifies the goal and sets a starting point.